-The Funeral Service Education program is designed to provide the best possible learning experiences for students interested in funeral services and for advancement in the funeral service profession.
+The Funeral Service Education program is designed to provide the best possible learning experiences for those students who have a state board sanctioned apprenticeship and are actively seeking to satisfy their particular state licensing requirements and interested in advancement in the funeral service profession.
 The central aim of the program is recognition of the importance of funeral service personnel as (1) members of a human services profession, (2) members of the community in which they serve, (3) participants in the relationship between bereaved families and those engaged in the funeral service profession, (4) professionals knowledgeable of and compliant with federal, state, and local regulatory guidelines, and (5) professionals sensitive to the responsibility for public health, safety, and welfare in caring for human remains.

 Students gain a broad understanding of funeral home operation, funeral directing, public health, and embalming along with a foundation in communication skills, social science, and applied science.
-The accreditation of the Funeral Service Education Program by the American Board of Funeral Service Education, Inc. qualifies graduates to take the National Conference Examination, as well as any other state board examinations.
+The accreditation of the Funeral Service Education Program by the American Board of Funeral Service Education, Inc. qualifies graduates to take the National Conference Examination and any other state board examinations.